mbchoa/pblog/posts/my-thoughts-on-a-4-5-year-tenure-at-a-startup.md

 ---
-title: My thoughts on a 4.5 year tenure at a startup
+title: My thoughts on a 4.5 year tenure at a startup, Part I
-description: Job retrospective
+description: Job retrospective part 1
 date: 2022-08-14T07:49:03.231Z
 ---
 4.5 years is a pretty good tenure at a tech startup.
 I'd like to rummage through my thoughts while they're still fresh on my mind.
 A lot of this will be just organic and a stream of consciousness of ideas that I can hopefully organize into a personal collection of standards and principles with which I can look back on and refer to.